-Sahlab is a sweet, creamy milk pudding that can warm you up when the weather gets cold.
+Sahlab is a sweet, creamy dessert that can warm you up when cold winter comes.
 If you’re growing tired of hot chocolate, you can opt for this delicious drink to keep you warm.
 Like hot chocolate, sahlab is very easy to make.

 You can start making sahlab right now by heating a mixture of cream, milk, sugar, and sahlab powder, which will turn your milk into a thick pudding.
 Rosewater is then added to give the drink a nice fragrance and a rich, complex flavor.